 So far, the only difference between the Camo and standard editions seems to be a camouflage patterned case and strap.
 We’d be surprised if it doesn’t have some more interesting features at launch though, considering it costs the same as the other special editions.

 Garmin Instinct Solar: Setup

 - Links to Garmin Connect app easily

 Setting up the Garmin Instinct Solar is simple, but even if you live in a sun-soaked paradise you'll need to give it an initial charge using the supplied cable.
 Like most modern Garmin fitness trackers, the Instinct Solar charges via a small USB cable that plugs into the rear of the case.
 It’s a design that we prefer to the older-style clips (still used by Fitbit), as it holds more securely and is less likely to become dislodged during charging.

-Once it's juiced up, install the Garmin Connect app (available for Android and iOS) and either log in with your Garmin account or create a new one.
+Once it's juiced up, install the Garmin Connect app (available for Android (opens in new tab)and iOS (opens in new tab)) and either log in with your Garmin account or create a new one.
 Making a new account takes a little while, as you'll need to enter some basic physiological data (height, weight, age, activity levels and so on) but it's a worthwhile investment.
 This account will be a one-stop shop for all your fitness info, and will present data from all your Garmin devices in a single dashboard.